rist-ro/rl-introduction-notes/sutton_rl.md

 $$
 \sum_s \mu_\pi (s) \sum _{s', r}\pi(a|s) p (s', r| s,a) = \mu_\pi (s')
 $$
-For this distribution to exist, we must assume an **ergodic **MDP, meaning that the probability of getting to a state in the long run is not conditioned by the starting state.
+For this distribution to exist, we must assume an **ergodic **MDP, meaning that the probability of getting to a state, in the long run, is not conditioned by the starting state.
 We can then define a **differential** version of returns so that our values are bounded(?)
 $$
 G_t \triangleq \sum_{i=1}^\infty R_{t+i} - r(\pi)
 $$
-Based on these *differential returns* we can define differential version of the Bellman equations and subsequently of the TD error by keeping an estimate of the average reward $r(t)$ through $\bar{R}_t$.
+Based on these *differential returns* we can define the differential versions of the Bellman equations and subsequently of the TD error, by keeping an estimate of the average reward $r(t)$ through $\bar{R}_t$.
 $$
 \delta_t \triangleq R_{t+1} - \bar{R}_t + \hat{q} (S_{t+1}, A_{t+1}, w_t) - \hat{q} (S_t, A_t, w_t) \\
 \delta_t \triangleq R_{t+1} - \bar{R}_t + \hat{v} (S_{t+1}, w_t) - \hat{v} (S_t, w_t)